 Additional IAU Course (3 credits)

 Students will select one additional course offered by IAU from Session A. You may view the available courses for summer by navigating to IAU summer course offerings and clicking the large "Summer 2018 Course Schedule" link at the top of the page to access the list.

-Before departing, all students will be registered for six credits but will need to complete the course equivalency process upon return to receive the appropriate credit for the IAU course.
+Before departing, all students will be registered for six credits.
+Students will need to complete the course equivalency process upon return to receive the appropriate credit for the IAU course.
 To see what kind of credit students in past semesters have received for courses taken on this program, visit the IAU Course Equivalency List.

 Successful applicants will satisfy the pre-requisites established by the program.